Juniper/libxo/encoder/rtoon/rtoon-skill.md

    dedent) it was an object; decode its children as that object's properties, or decode it as `{}` if there's nothing under it at all.

+Quoting: a value or key may be wrapped in `"..."`.
+Escapes: `\"` and `\\` for the literal quote/backslash characters, `\n`/`\r`/`\t` for LF/CR/HTAB, and `\uXXXX` (hex) for any other control character below U+0020 - this is TOON's own Section 7.1 escape table, not JSON's (JSON has no `\uXXXX`-only fallback rule the same way, and JSON permits a few escapes, like `\/`, that never appear in rtoon output).
+A raw, unescaped control byte never appears inside a quoted token.

-Quoting: a value or key may be wrapped in `"..."` with `\"`/`\\` as escapes, exactly like JSON strings.
-When you see a quoted token, just unescape it and use the result - the quoting itself carries no meaning beyond "take this literally, don't apply the structural rules above to its contents."
+`\uXXXX` also covers non-ASCII characters: any character in the Basic Multilingual Plane (U+0080-U+D7FF, U+E000-U+FFFF) that rtoon quotes comes out as `\uXXXX`, not literal UTF-8 - e.g. an accented letter shows up as `é`, not as its raw UTF-8 bytes.
+The one exception is a supplementary-plane character (above U+FFFF, e.g. most emoji) - those have no `\uXXXX` form (a decoder must reject a surrogate-pair escape standing in for one), so they appear as literal UTF-8 bytes inside the quotes instead.
+When you see a quoted token, unescape it per that table and use the result - the quoting itself carries no meaning beyond "take this literally, don't apply the structural rules above to its contents."
 A quoted token is always a string, no matter what it looks like.

 Scalar typing: this part is exact, not a heuristic.
 Every unquoted value token (a data-value's value, a leaf-list value, a dense-row